lukemoore66/csmod/README.md

 # roc - Remux Ordered Chapters From Matroska Files

-A PowerShell script that transcodes / renames video files.
+A PowerShell script that transcodes / renames video files into a highly compatible format.
 It can be used standalone, or in conjunction with qBittorrent.

+It features:
+* Automatic audio / subtitle stream selection based on language preferences.
+* Automatic renaming of output files using information scraped from TheTVDB.
+* Automatic audio normalization.
+* High quality AAC audio encoding using qaac (Apple's CoreAudio AAC encoder).

 ## Getting Started